How to Replace a Dyson DC07 Vacuum Filter Published 14/07/2009

 Right, let's take a look at the pre-motor filter.
 The pre-motor filter is located here, simply release it using the catch at the back to release the housing, and here we have the yellow filter inside.
 Now as you can see the state of this one, it's quite grubby.
 These should be washed every 6 months, wash the sponge and the casing separately in warm water.
 Do not use washing machines or detergent, certainly don't tumble dry it, and make sure it is fully dry before reassembling.

 Right, let's look at changing the post-motor or HEPA filter which is located under this lid here.
 Now the post-motor filter or HEPA filter is used for filtering out tiny particles like pollen or dust mite faeces which can cause allergy sufferers real problems.
 Now there are 3 catches on this lid: 1 at the front, 2 either side.
-Now be careful when popping this lid off as the catches are quite weak, but again don't worry if it is damaged, because as always you can order a spare off the espares.co.uk website.
+Now be careful when popping this lid off as the catches are quite weak, but again don't worry if it is damaged, because as always you can order a spare from the espares.co.uk website.

 Let's get started.
 So let's prise open the front first like so, then the two side catches, carefully remove the lid like so, and there we have the HEPA filter.

 Now the HEPA filter removes the really tiny particles like pollen and dust mite faeces that make it all the way through the cyclone and pre-motor filter, they are the sort of particles that trigger allergy and asthma symptoms so it’s good to change the filter after a few years.
 This Dyson is about 4 years old and as you can see this filter is quite grim so we are going to replace it.
 Now you can see that this has a rubber seal which is stuck to the filter casing, I'd therefore always recommend that you buy the HEPA filter seal as well as the filter itself.

-Now remember all these spares are available on the eSpares.co.uk website along with spares and accessories for over 500 brands of home and garden appliance.
+Now remember all these spares are available on eSpares.co.uk along with spares and accessories for over 500 brands of home and garden appliance.